Compare Regulations

 | SWPPP Template Available | Yes |

 | Inspection Frequency | Every 7 days and within 24 hours of a storm event producing ≥ 0.5 inches of rainfall in a 24-hour period.
-Turbidity monitoring required at the discharge point. |
+Turbidity monitoring required at the discharge point.
+Under the 2026 CSGP, sites ≤ 1 acre must also conduct weekly turbidity/transparency and pH sampling at the discharge point. |

-| Inspector Qualification | Certified Erosion and Sediment Control Lead (CESCL) — state-mandated certification through Ecology-approved training program.
-Renewal required every 3 years. |
+| Inspector Qualification | Certified Erosion and Sediment Control Lead (CESCL) required for ALL site inspections under the 2026 CSGP — including sites ≤ 1 acre (previously non-certified personnel could inspect smaller sites).
+CESCL certification through Ecology-approved training; renewal required every 3 years. |

 | Post-Construction Required | Yes |